-- · changes in foreign country regulatory requirements; - differing business practices associated with foreign operations; - · various import/export restrictions and the availability of required import/export licenses; - imposition of foreign tariffs and other trade barriers; - · political, legal and economic instability; - foreign currency exchange rate fluctuations; - · foreign country tax rules, regulations and other requirements, such as changes in tax rates and statutory and judicial interpretations in tax laws; - inflation; - · differing labor laws and changes in those laws; - · work stoppages and disruptions in the shipping of imported and exported products; - government price controls; - · extended payment terms and the inability to collect accounts receivable; and - · tax inefficiencies and currency exchange controls that may adversely impact its ability to repatriate cash from non-U.S. subsidiaries.
+- · changes in foreign country regulatory requirements; - differing business practices associated with foreign operations; - · various import/export restrictions and the availability of required import/export licenses; - imposition of foreign tariffs and other trade barriers; - · political, legal and economic instability; - foreign currency exchange rate fluctuations; - · foreign country tax rules, regulations and other requirements, such as changes in tax rates and statutory and judicial interpretations in tax laws; - inflation: - differing labor laws and changes in those laws; - work stoppages and disruptions in the shipping of imported and exported products; - government price controls; - extended payment terms and the inability to collect accounts receivable; - · tax inefficiencies and currency exchange controls that may adversely impact its ability to repatriate cash from non-U.S. subsidiaries; and - · compliance with laws governing international relations, including those that prohibit improper payments to government officials.